 A Sonic Screwdriver bouquet, a cave wedding, and one familiar couple #Reader Round-up#cave#doctor who#paper flowers July 2 | Catherine Clark enidjcoleslaw Photo by Stephanie Jones Photography Tribesmaid and contributor Snarkbat shared her awesome Sonic Screwdriver with Sherlock Holmes book page flowers.
 The flowers were made by Bookworm Eats Flower.
 Photo by John Newsome Photography We've seen Tribesmaids Kiona and Jennifer before in this sneaky peeky of their engagement photos.
 So when I saw this wedding photo show up on the Tribe, I snagged it right up!
-There was even a photo from a cave wedding.
-We haven't had one of those in ages!
-Sometimes the Tribe, the Offbeat Flickr Pool, and Pinterest just give us a little more awesomeness than usual.
-This is one of those weeks.
-Tribesmaid Psyche and her groom look pretty damned amazing at the Portland regional Burning Man event.
+Let's see some more reader photos… Tribesmaid Psyche and her groom look pretty damned amazing at the Portland regional Burning Man event.
 I also love the (probably unintentional) facepalm from the little miss on the right.
 Photo by Dennis Funk Tribesmaid Joni and her groom's spirits aren't dampened, even when it rains inside the Dan-yr-ogof Cathedral Cave.
 Who cares when it looks like this?
 Photo by a friend of the couple Tribesmaid Risinginluv and her groom Cory tie the knot at Seattle's Golden Gardens Park.
 Photo by a friend of the couple.
 Related Post Michelle & Lucas' DIY literary wedding with the 10th Doctor The Day of the Doctor is coming in honor of Doctor Who's 50th anniversary.
 What better way to relish one of our fave fandoms than...
 Read more Tribesmaid Cornie did her own hair and used these handmade accessories, including some jade and beads from China.
 Super lovely!
 Photo by Nicola Pravato Sometimes you need an epic session of de-stressing.
 Photo by Matthew Ryan Photography Tribesmaid Stealmystapler's flower dog Gidget takes center stage in this shot wearing her special collar from Etsy seller PecanPiePuppies.
 Photo by Elizabeth Giglio Photography Click these monumental Clicky Links: What we've pinned this week: 21 Jello shot recipes, water piñatas as a summer wedding game, geek goddess Felicia Day wearing Clockwork Couture, and yummy-looking banana split bites.
 Offbeat Home shares an idea of what to do with any leftover Mason jars from the wedding, a tutorial for making fabulous rainbow neck bling, and how to keep bugs at bay at a campfire wedding.
 Check out this Easter egg-hued wedding from 1956 featured at Shorpy.
 I love all the red lips! ᔥ Reader Kari Laura Marie Duncan shared this La Grande Jatte-inspired wedding party photo and it's going wild.
 See the original Seurat painting it's based on.
 Emanuele Colombo created this sweet animation based on Drake Martinet's proposal to his girlfriend.
 Both are just adorkable!
 Find us on Twitter, Facebook, Pinterest, and Flickr!
 Hey, photographers!
 I love you and do my best to attribute all Monday Montage photos, but sometimes brides don't include your info when they submit photos.
 If I've featured your work but it isn't properly credited, email me!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor + Project Wrangler and a Chicago-based freelance web consultant.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS Sneak out and goof off during your reception NEXT Easily edit your wedding songs to snip out the sad (or too long) bits Toggle comments [ 3 ] So excited that my bouquet is here!
 I have it sitting on my desk looking pretty!
 1 agrees Reply Awww….
 Cory and me getting married at the beach!
 I never get tired of looking at this photo.
 Thanks for putting us in the Montage!
 Reply awww hey that's my head! thanks, guys! i appreciate the love Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.